3D printing is a recent innovation, which uses additive technology to build physical models

 anatomies and toxic materials.

-Apart from art and creativity, 3D printing teaches a lot in situations where students are expected to visualise
+Apart from art and creativity, 3D printing teaches a lot in situations where students are

 complex shapes and mechanisms.
 3D learning solution is perfect for project-based learning for subjects like